 The term dope sick is often used when individuals are in withdrawal from opioid drugs.
-If this occurs, it usually indicates two things–that the person is addicted to opiates, and that they are not currently under the influence of opiates.
-It’s critical to learn how to tell if someone you love is suffering from dope sickness, so you can encourage them to get help from an opioid detox center.
+When opioid withdrawal symptoms occur, it usually indicates two things: that the person is addicted to opiates and not currently under the influence of opiates.
+It is critical to learn how to tell if someone you love is suffering from dope sickness, so you can encourage them to get help from an opioid detox center.

 Dope Sickness Can Cause Tremors and Shaking

-One of the most noticeable dope sick symptoms is shaking.
-This is completely involuntary, and users won’t be able to hide this symptom.
-It happens because the body is not accustomed to functioning without drugs in the system.
+One of the most noticeable symptoms of dope sickness is shaking.
+This symptom is completely involuntary, and users will not be able to hide this symptom.
+It happens because the body is not accustomed to functioning without opioid drugs in the system.

-Sometimes, individuals won’t shake constantly.
+Sometimes, individuals will not shake constantly.
 Instead, they may experience occasional tremors.
-If you notice this happening, and there is no explanation, then it could be a sign that the person is struggling with withdrawal.
+If you notice this happening, and there is no explanation, it could be a sign that the person is struggling with opioid withdrawal.